R0229/R0229/README.md

 ##

-- I’m currently learning to use Python, learning plant science
+- I’m currently learning to use Python and studying plant science
-- I major in soil science 🌱
+- I had a major in soil science 🌱
 - Find me more on https://r0229.github.io/

 <!--